thedougco/responsive.ly/_posts/2013-04-3-the_five_most_important_ideas_from_an_event_apart_seattle_2013.md

 >- 59% have no broadband access at home
 >- 57% of Americans without a high school diploma have no internet  access

-*Mobile-only users are precisely the demographic who need the web the most*
+*Mobile-only users are precisely the demographic that needs the web the most*
 [Ethan Marcotte](https://twitter.com/beep) did a presentation called [the Map is not the Territory](http://responsive.ly/2013/04/session-notes-for-ethan_marcottes_the_map_is_not_the_territory_at_an_event_apart_seattle/) on the cognitive divide between problems and solutions in web design.
 Ethan pointed out how ~90% of new market penetration for mobile is happening in developing countries.
 In other words, a majority of the world now coming online for the first time using relatively cheap devices.
-Ethan further pointed out that many uses for mobile technology in developing countries aren’t luxuries.
+Uses for mobile technology in developing countries aren’t luxuries.
 Smartphones are being used to do things such as [report corruption](http://www.hatari.co.ke/) or [find water](http://mmaji.wordpress.com/).

 Between these two ideas about underserved demographics and emerging markets we begin to see a theme about the importance of making content and utilities accessible on mobile devices.
 If we aren’t delivering good content to mobile users, as Karen suggests, we’re *treating the people who need the web the most* as second-class citizens.

 *An emergent kind of web accessibility*
 We might say good mobile design *is* the new accessibility.
-Because there are other factors for accessibility already in play on the web, its a little more accurate to add some qualifiers to that statement.
+Because there are other factors for accessibility already in play on the web, its a little more accurate to add some qualifiers.
 Multi-device web design, specifically in a mobile context, represents a new, emergent kind of accessibility for underserved markets and developing countries.

 ###3.
 Break your assumptions down to the atomic level